-The present investigation has recorded significant and diversity and abundance of species in the selected locality of Daltonganj- "Pond area" and its out skirts.
-The results provide first hand similarities with that of Western Ghats (Karnataka) and population, assessed by Gadagkar et.al.
-The resemblance of results in these selected areas is due to the prevailing tropical conditions even on such a long stretch from Jharkhand to Western Ghat. selected locality which prevents from drawing any form conclusion regarding the possible causes of variation in ant diversity from locality to locality of Daltonganj, Jharkhand, yet specific trends are quite evident.
-The first is that man disturbed sites show lower richness and diversity while the undisturbed sites encourages better population growth of any species.
-This is also perhaps related with monoculture plantation like specific tree around which the particular ant species, C.maculates grew vigorously.
-The cause of significant reduction in ant species richness and diversity in less vegetational shore of dam has been due to the slashing and burning the trees.
-The polyculture planted area like orchid and grassy land could not support much population build up of various ant varieties.9
+The present investigation has developed a preliminary sampling based checklist of eight different species of ants and computed significant values of diversity and abundance of them from the selected locality of southern zones of Patna alongside the Patna-Gaya bypass road.
+The results provide first hand similarities with that of Western Ghats (Karnataka) ant population, assessed by Gadagkar et.al.
+The resemblance of results in these selected areas is due to the prevailing tropical conditions even on such a long stretch from Bihar to Western Ghat.

+Although the observation is very restricted to a selected locality which prevents from drawing any firm conclusion regarding the possible causes of variation in ant species diversity from locality to locality of Patna, Bihar, yet specific trends are quite evident.
+The first is that man disturbed sites show lower richness and diversity while the undisturbed sites with rich vegetation encourages better population growth of any species.
+This is also perhaps related with monoculture plantation like specific tree around which the particular ant species, P.minor & P.Parasitica grew vigorously.
+The cause of significant reduction in ant species richness and diversity in less vegetational shore of dam has been due to the slashing and landslide of the trees.
+On the other hand, the polyculture vegetational area like orchid and grassy land could not support much population build up of various ant varieties.8

-Withstanding to previous discussion and also assessed by the values of alpha diversity "Shannon Weiner" index, relative abundance, evenness calculated statistically, the variety of ants species sampled in this project has clearly established the relative abundance of spotted sugar ant, C.maculatus amongst all the remaining species and hence make it a dominant variety in the locality.10
+Withstanding to previous discussion and also assessed by the values of alpha diversity "Shannon Weiner" index, relative abundance, evenness calculated statistically, the variety of ants species sampled in this project has clearly established the relative abundance of spotted sugar ant, C.maculatus amongst all the remaining species and hence make it a dominant variety in the locality.